saif-alzagha/saif-alzagha/README.md

 ### 📬 Connect With Me
 - [LinkedIn](https://linkedin.com/in/saif-zagha)
 - Portfolio: Coming Soon

+- 🌱 My Long-Term Mission
+To launch an AI company that solves real-world problems — no GPT wrappers, no gimmicks.
+I'm building domain expertise, technical skill, and a community as early as possible.
 <!--
 **saif-alzagha/saif-alzagha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.